 9. Eugene Saturday Market/Farmer's Market: If you're curious about where the hippies from the sixties went, you will find they are alive and well at the Saturday Market.
 Also wonderful food items and handcrafted gifts, clothes, and soaps.
 On a sunny day you'll fight the crowds, but you'll definitely see what makes Eugene tick.

-2. Head north on 101 and stop at Heceta Head Lighthouse State Scenic Viewpoint to stroll on the beach, take 1/2 mile hike to see the restored assistant keeper’s house (where you can even stay if you’ve got $$ and a reservation made months in advance…), and tour the lighthouse if it’s open (but go before August 1st when the lighthouse will begin a 1 to 2 year renovation!).
+2. Head north on 101 and stop at our absolute favorite spot on the coast, the Heceta Head Lighthouse State Scenic Viewpoint.
+Stroll on the beach, take 1/2-mile hike to see the restored assistant keeper's house (where you can even stay if you've got $$ and a reservation made months in advance...), and tour the lighthouse if it's open.
 The view and beach are incredible no matter- we try to stop there whenever we can.

-Do you have any fun and thrifty things you like to do in the Valley?
-Add them to the comments!
+Do you have any fun and thrifty things you like to do in the Willamette Valley?